freelawproject/juriscraper/README.rst

 - 1.26.* - Adds support for the Los Angeles Superior Court Media Access Portal (LASC MAP)
 - 1.27.* - Add merging of multi-event RSS entries
 - 1.28.* - Changes the API for the InternetArchive parser so that it aligns with the rest of the parsers.
 Its constructor now requires a court_id value.

-**Current**

 - 2.0.* - Adds support for Python 3.8 and supports Python 3, exclusively.
 Begins testing to Github workflows and remove CircleCI.

+**Current**

+- 2.1.* - Removes support for deprecated phantomjs location; it had been deprecated for two years.

 **Future Goals**